Peru ex-leader Toledo loses bid to stop extradition from US

 Ex-leader Pedro Pablo Kuczynski, who left office in 2018, is under house arrest for similar charges.

-Former leader Alan García, in office in 2006-2011, fatally shot himself in the head in 2019 as police arrived at his home to arrest him in connection with the Odebrecht case.
+Former leader Alan García, in office in 2006-2011, fatally shot himself in the head in 2019 as police arrived at his home to arrest him.

 The three-member panel said statements made by two witnesses in the corruption case who testified against Toledo were enough “to establish probable cause in an extradition hearing.”